mahedikd/9ani_vid_link_scraper/README.md

 # 9anime_scraper

 This script crawls 9anime for the download links.
 After a successful run, it generates 2 files.
 1 text file and 1 JSON file.
 Use the text file with any batch downloader to download all the episodes the scripts collected.
 Do not rename any episode that was downloaded.
-You can use the rename.js script to rename all the downloaded files to the original episode number
+You can use the rename.js script to rename all the downloaded files to the original episode number.
+This script can also be used to download specific episodes.
+To download specific episodes create a text file and place 1 episode number in each line and pass that file to the script.
+Use `-h` for available options.

 ### Requirement